vadistic/vats/packages/client/src/components/host/README.md

 # Host

 Host component is more or less a playground for few ideas.
-It's a set of separate factories, for one host instance. with set of functionalities.

-- DataProvider => `component.tsx`
+- DataProvider => `query.tsx`
 - Catch-it-all typing `graphql-types.ts` & `types.ts`
-- Custom reducer/useReducer with thunk support => `reducer.ts`
+- Custom reducer/useReducer with thunk support => `reducer.ts` / `actions.tsx`
-- Graphql binding => `helper.ts`
+- Graphql thunk helpers => `thunks.ts`
 - Actions, action creators, reducers and mostly typing => `actions.ts`
-- Centralised factory => `host.ts`
+- Centralised context factory => `context.ts`
 - Mutation serialisation => `diff.ts`

 ## Improvised higher-kindred typing

-As of now, typescript does not allow for higher-kindred types and, that's exactly what I needed to create constructor for all possible data types of instance of host component.
+As of now, typescript does not allow for higher-kindred types and generic variables and that's exactly what I needed to create constructor for all possible data types of instance of host component.

-I've created two catch-it-all interfaces `IHostTyping` & `IGraphQLTyping` that can be used as generic argument for host factory and strictly type all of produced components based on specific instance data shape and actions.
+I've created two catch-it-all interfaces `IHostTyping` & `IGraphQLTyping` that can be used as generic argument, and then some `TypingCreator`s for easier use.

-The one downside is that I still needed to declare quite a lot duplicated interfaces for some of public types :/

 ## Thunks & Binding-like query/mutation helper